fienvh/uit-documentatie/content/json-ld/latest/places/place-create.md

 ## Request body

-To create a new place the object-body must contain the following properties:
+To create a new event the object-body must contain the following properties:
-- name
+- mainLanguage: to set the main language for the offer.
+Translations can be added afterwards
+- name: don't specify a language, the mainLanguage will be used to add a language property for the name
 - type
-- address
+- address: don't specify a language, the mainLanguage will be used to add a language property for the address
 - calendarType

 The initial POST request must contain a JSON body with (at least) all mandatory fields.
 These fields can be edited separately with individual PUT requests.